 The bungalow is situated in a quiet semi-rural village area of South Ockendon.
-It is a large semidetached bungalow building built in the 1990s.
-The bungalow consists of one level which is accessible for wheelchair users throughout and has the following facilities:
+It is a large semi-detached bungalow built in the 1990s.
+The bungalow consists of one level, which is accessible for wheelchair users throughout and has the following facilities:

-- 4 bedrooms with washing facilities, a single bed, a wardrobe, a chest of drawers and bed side drawers with bed side lamp. - It has a very large bathroom with a bath and shower attached and another separate spacious walk-in shower room/wet room next to the bathroom. - There is a large living room which has a patio door leading out onto a paved seating area patio with yawning to protect you from the rain/sun/wind. - The living room has two (2) three (3) seated sofas and a nest of coffee tables, a television with Sky channels, CD player, DVD player and a Wii console. - There is a separate dining room situated next to lounge which accommodates dining facility for up to six (6) people.
-There is a large serving hatch which opens into the kitchen and meals can be served from this area.
-The dining room can also be used as a quiet room/study room when it is not in occupation for serving meals. - A large separate utility area provides separate accommodation for laundry facilities it has a washing machine, tumble dryer, and 2 sinks. - A kitchen which is fully fitted and consist of an oven, hob, fridge, freezer, sink, hand basin for washing your hands, a kettle and a microwave. - Just next to the kitchen has been designated as a staff office/administrative area, allowing safe storage of sensitive and personal information, policies & procedures, and the necessary required recording systems such as daily notes, health files, safe, telephone and medications. - The home will have a mobile phone and a landline which will be available for the child/young person to use in emergencies and for private and confidential calls that is of urgency to them. - All rooms have smoke detectors connected to a central system.
+- 4 bedrooms with washing facilities, a single bed, a wardrobe, a chest of drawers and bed side drawers with bed side lamp. - It has a very large bathroom with a bath and shower attached with another separate spacious walk-in shower room/wet room next to the bathroom. - There is a large living room, which has a patio door leading out onto a paved seating area patio with yawning to protect from the rain/sun/wind. - The living room has two (2) three (3) seated sofas and a nest of coffee tables, a television with Sky channels, CD player/radio, DVD player and a Wii console. - There is a separate dining room situated next to lounge, which accommodates dining facility for up to six (6) people.
+There is a large serving hatch, which opens into the kitchen and meals can be served from this area.
+The dining room can also be used as a quiet room/study room when it is not in occupation for serving meals. - A large separate utility area provides separate accommodation for laundry facilities it has a washing machine, tumble dryer and 2 sinks. - A kitchen which is fully fitted and consist of an oven, hob, fridge, freezer, sink, hand basin for washing your hands, a kettle and a microwave. - Just next to the kitchen a room has been designated as a staff office/administrative area, allowing safe storage of sensitive and personal information, policies & procedures and the necessary required recording systems such as daily notes, health files, safe, telephone and medications. - The home will have a mobile phone and a landline, which will be available for the child/young person to use in emergencies and for private and confidential calls that is of urgency to them. - All rooms have smoke detectors connected to a central system.
 Regulation fire doors are in place throughout. - There are ample storage spaces and large hallways to move about comfortably.
-There is also separate staff/visitor toilet facility in the main hallway other than the 2 toilets in the bathroom and shower room. - The bungalow is furnished and tastefully decorated throughout.
+There is also a separate staff/visitor toilet facility in the main hallway, other than the 2 toilets in the bathroom and shower room. - The bungalow is furnished and tastefully decorated throughout.
 There are ample parking facilities for staff and visitors to the home and plenty of off road parking too. - A large garden to the back of the bungalow has plenty of mature shrubs, trees and two raised areas which is accessible for children/young people who have mobility problems or wheelchair users.
-There are 2 seating picnic tables which one has 8 seats and the other a tilt up/down picnic bench which can be used as either a seat with back support or a picnic bench.
+There are 2 seating picnic tables which one has 8 seats and the other a tilt up/down picnic bench that can be used as either a seat with back support or a picnic bench.
+In the garden there is also a trampoline and basketball game/hoop for residents to enjoy.